gitops-ci-cd/greeter_deployment/README.md

-# Greeter Deployment
+# Greeter Service Deployment

-Kubernetes manifests for deploying the Greeter service.
+Kubernetes manifests for deploying the Greeter Service.